avantifellows/plio-docs/docs/getting-started/README.md

 ![share from home](./images/share_home.png)

 ## Embedding a plio
-You can embed your plio on your own website too.
+You can embed your plio in your website too.
 Once you hit `Publish`, you will see an `Embed` button as shown below.

 ![dialog after publishing](./images/published_dialog.png)